 Thomas Austin Yawkey was born in 1903 in Detroit, Michigan and was raised and educated in New York and Connecticut.
 Orphaned at a young age, Tom was left to the care of his uncle, a lumber, mining, and oil entrepreneur.
 Following his uncle's death, Tom inherited the considerable fortune that had been accumulated by the Yawkey family over the prior century, as well as a significant amount of land in Georgetown County, South Carolina that Tom's uncle had purchased in 1911.

 Tom Yawkey was the Owner/President of the Boston Red Sox from 1933 to 1976 and Vice-President of the American League from 1956 to 1973.
-He had a long association with the Jimmy Fund/Dana-Farber Cancer Institute as a Trustee and Chair of the Board.
-He also was active in the Tara Hall Home for Boys, the National Baseball Hall of Fame and Museum, and Georgetown Memorial Hospital.
-Tom has been fondly remembered by former players, employees, and friends for his personal character, gentleness, and charity.
+He had a long association with the Jimmy Fund and the Dana-Farber Cancer Institute as a Trustee and Chair of the Board.
+He also was actively involved with the Tara Hall Home for Boys, the National Baseball Hall of Fame and Museum, and Georgetown Memorial Hospital.
+Tom has been fondly remembered by former players, employees, and friends for his personal character, intelligence, gentleness, and charity.
 Tom Yawkey died in 1976.